Utusan Malaysia is the worst paper in the country. Its a threat to national security.

 source

 KLANG: Old stables and storerooms are hardly a conducive learning environment but that is what 160 pupils of a school here have been putting up with over the last five years.
-However, they can now look forward to proper classrooms following an allocation from the Ministry for the construction of a three-storey building.
+However, they can now look forward to proper classrooms following an allocation from the Education Ministry for the construction of a three-storey building.

-Ministry parliamentary secretary Datin Paduka P. Komala Devi said the ministry had allocated RM800,000 for the construction of a proper school building for SJK (T) Tepi Sungai.
+Education Ministry parliamentary secretary Datin Paduka P. Komala Devi said the ministry had allocated RM800,000 for the construction of a proper school building for SJK (T) Tepi Sungai.

 It made headlines when it became the first school in the country to fully operate from the Klang Municipal Council storerooms.A section of the school had collapsed in 2003 because of termite infestations and the other buildings were subsequently declared unsafe.
 Four classrooms, the office and the staff room were moved to the council’s storerooms.
 A two-classroom block housing Years Five and Six classes and the canteen were the only structures that remained functional.
 However, a fire last month destroyed one of the classrooms and this prompted the authorities to declare the block out of bounds.
 With this, all six classes, the office and the staff room operated out of the storerooms, which had once served as stables.